debops/debops/docs/introduction.rst

 are required to be persistent.
 How this information is used can then be defined in this role.

-On `Qubes OS`_, all work gets done in AppVMs which are mostly based on TemplateVMs.
+On `Qubes OS`_, all work gets done in AppVMs which are typically based on TemplateVMs.
 Only a few paths in such TemplateBasedVM will persist a reboot, mainly :file:`/home` and :file:`/rw`.
 Package installation and the like is supposed to happen in TemplateVMs only but configuration can happen in either VM type as desired.
-If changes should be made in an TemplateBasedVM however it needs to be made sure that they will be persistent.
+If changes should be made in a TemplateBasedVM however it needs to be made sure that they are persistent.

 Since Qubes OS R3.2 the bind-dirs_ script and related configuration can be used to easily make additional paths persistent by bind mounting them from